Introduction

 Conclusion

-During the evaluation of the results obtained by the structural and connection analyses, no points of non-conformity were found, so the extension of the crane runway was approved and the mining company was able to proceed with its shed extension project.
+Finally, during the evaluation of the results obtained from the structural and connection analyses, no nonconformities were found; therefore, the length of the overhead crane runway was approved, and the mining company was able to proceed with its warehouse expansion project.

-Structural analysis is relevant to various areas of industry.
-With these studies, it is possible to accurately identify the existing loads and stresses on industrial assets and assess the structural behavior of the equipment in the face of these efforts.
-This makes it possible to pinpoint points where reinforcements may be needed.
-O Finite Element Method method is highly applicable, as it allows complex bodies to be analyzed with greater intuitiveness and ease compared to Numerical Methods.
+In general, structural analyses are relevant to various areas of industry.
+This makes it possible to accurately identify the loads and stresses acting on industrial assets and to evaluate the structural behavior of the equipment under these stresses.
+Consequently, it is possible to identify areas where reinforcements may be necessary.
+In addition, the Finite Element Method is highly applicable, as it allows for the analysis of complex structures with greater intuitiveness and ease compared to Numerical Methods.

-One of Kot's specialties is structural simulations.
-The company is able to work in a variety of industrial contexts and has mastered knowledge of the assets present in companies.
+One of Kot’s areas of expertise is structural simulations.
+The company is capable of operating in a variety of industrial contexts and has in-depth knowledge of the assets found in companies.
 Contact our team for more information and quotes!

 Follow our pages on LinkedIn, Facebook e Instagram to keep up with our content.